Chamois Niortais FC

 For the first 20 years of the club's existence they played in local leagues around the Centre-Ouest region.
-In 1945, after the Second World War, the side joined the Championnat de France amateur.
+In 1945, after the Second World War, the side joined the Championnat de France Amateur.
 They achieved promotion to Division 3 in 1970 and stayed in the division for the following eight seasons.
 From 1980 to 1984, the team played in Division 4 before promotion return to Division 3.
 The club gained professional status for the first time the following year when they were promoted to Division 2.
-After another promotion in 1987, they played in Division 1 for the 1987–88 season, only, then were relegated next season.
+After another promotion in 1987, they played in Division 1 for the 1987–88 season only, then were relegated next season.

 Chamois Niortais were relegated to the Championnat National in 2008, and relegated again the next season, losing their professional status.
-After finishing as runners-up in the Championnat National, the team were promoted to Ligue 2 for the 2012–13 season.
+After finishing as runners-up in the Championnat National, the team were promoted back to Ligue 2 for the 2012–13 season.
+They were dissolved on 10 April 2025 due to unserviceable debts.